isaiaherb/reddit-analytics/README.md

 # Praw Extraction and Sentiment Analysis
 Reddit extraction and sentiment analysis.
 Requires SQL Server 2020 and Python 3.13.1. \

-This repository includes the raw Python and SQL files needed to extract, transform, and load cleaned data into SQL Server.
-It also includes an Apache Airflow DAG to manage the workflow.
+This repository includes the raw Python and SQL files needed to extract, transform, and load cleaned data into SQL Server. \

+This repository also includes an Apache Airflow DAG to manage the workflow. \

 Visit **https://hub.docker.com/repository/docker/isaiaherb9264/reddit-charles-schwab** to pull the required Docker images.

 ## Dependencies